A Soap Bubble and Inertia

 A Soap Bubble and Inertia is the debut album by Canadian alternative rock band The Gandharvas.
 It was released in 1994 on the Thermometer Sound Surface record label.
+The album peaked at #39 on the RPM Album chart in August, 1994.
 The album featured three singles; "The First Day of Spring", "The Coffee Song" and "Shadow", all which had music videos.
 By April 1998, the album had sold over 35,000 copies.

 The album's title is taken from a line in the novel Notes from Underground by Fyodor Dostoevsky.

-The album's single, "The First Day of Spring," was named Song of the Year for 1994 (CASBY Award) by The Edge 102.1 in Toronto, Ontario.
-In 2007 the same radio station ranked the song #14 in their "Top 102 Canadian New Rock Songs of All Time" list.
+The album's lead single, "The First Day of Spring," was named "Song of the Year" for the 1994 (CASBY Awards).
+In 2007, the same radio station ranked the song #14 in their "Top 102 Canadian New Rock Songs of All Time" list.